 4) Divert the horrendous.
 99% of the time, student answers are non-controversial.
 But for the over the top ones… Don’t do fake poo.
 And fake blood is pretty creepy too.
 When kids start pushing that envelope, meet them halfway with kitty litter or ketchup.
 In my experience things go rapidly downhill whenever that line-of-disgust is crossed.

 5) Test out pie theory.
 After the pies are made, do a walk through to see which pie works best.
 Set the stage for your kids giving the bad pie to their enemy.
-What would happen after they took a bite?
-Then try the same scenario with the good pie, and vote on which method worked best.
+What would happen after they took a bite? (telling them “DON’T SAY DIE” definitely helps keep the experiment on track) Then try the same scenario with the good pie, and vote on which method worked best.

 That’s it in a nutshell.
 Below I’ve added a list of basic ingredients and items that you’ll need.